My Philosophy of Composition in the Twenty-First Century

 by Michael Kurek

-- My goal is to write music that I myself would want to hear if I was sitting in the audience.
-That means it must be true to my own genuine listening habits and tastes, not be in some separate “composing” compartment of my mind or academic compartment.
-I also want my music to functions well outside the concert hall for everyday listening enjoyment on classical radio, in the car, or at home.
-In so saying, I do acknowledge that other composers may genuinely believe in a mission to write music that only functions in the concert hall, because it is so demanding, and which serves its purpose by being played and heard only once or twice, live.
-That is simply not my own goal.
+- My goal is, most simply stated, to write music that I myself would want to hear if I was sitting in the audience.
+That means it must be true to my own genuine listening habits and tastes, not be in some separate “composing” compartment of my mind or academic research compartment.
+I also want my music to function well outside the concert hall for everyday listening enjoyment on classical radio, in the car, or at home.
+In so saying, I do acknowledge that other composers may genuinely believe in a mission to write music intended primarily for live performance in the concert hall, perhaps because it is so demanding, and which serves its purpose by being played and heard only once or twice, live.
+That is simply not my own mission.

 - I feel a responsibility as a matter of social justice and social conscience to write music that contributes to the wider common good of society outside of the ivory tower.
 I believe music can exhibit full classical integrity of craft and still speak to a mainstream audience without being pandering or banal.
 It can be both respected and enjoyed by a wide range of listeners, from the most educated, acculturated, and musically sophisticated who perceive and understand a long, developmental structure, to ordinary listeners who are simply moved by beautiful sound and memorable melody.
 I cannot in good conscience write music in a style that only a tiny percentage of the populace can comprehend or get anything out of hearing.

 - My goal is to write emotionally engaging music that invites many repeated hearings and performances, not just one or two.
 But it must perpetuate and sell itself, due to its own innate qualities and out of the genuine initiative of others who don’t even know me personally.
 Some listeners might even fall in love with such music and want to hear it over and over for years, as they do the great historic works.
 Such music should, ideally, elicit not merely an emotional response on the surface but some transcendent perception that speaks to the soul of the interior human person.